bustoutsolutions/siesta/index.md

 - It **doesn’t reinvent networking.** Siesta delegates network operations to your library of choice (`NSURLSession` by default, or [Alamofire](https://github.com/Alamofire/Alamofire), or inject your own [custom adapter](http://bustoutsolutions.github.io/siesta/api/Protocols/NetworkingProvider.html).
 - It **doesn’t hide HTTP**.
 On the contrary, Siesta strives to expose the full richness of HTTP while providing conveniences to simplify common usage patterns.
 You can devise an abstraction layer to suit your own particular needs, or work directly with Siesta’s nice APIs for requests and response entities.
 - It **doesn’t do response ⟷ model mapping.** This means that Siesta doesn’t constrain your response models, or force you to have any at all.
-Add a repsonse transformer to work with your model library of choice, or work directly with parsed JSON.
+Add a response transformer to work with your model library of choice, or work directly with parsed JSON.

-### What sets it apart

-It’s not just the features.
-Siesta **solves a different problem** than other REST frameworks.

-Other frameworks treat HTTP as a form of [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call).
-New information arrives only in responses that are coupled to requests — essentially the return values of asynchronous functions.

-Siesta puts the the “ST” back in “REST”, and embraces the notion of _state transfer_, decoupling the act of _observering_ state from the act of _transferring_ it.

 ## Origin